FioByr/hard_to_find_papers_project/README.md

 This repository contains the files to reproduce the simulation study and the subsequent analysis of the data for this project (which was conducted for a Master's thesis in Applied Data Science from Utrecht University).

+## How to reproduce the project

+### Access and preprocess the data

+Read the readme from the data folder

+### Install ASReview (and Makita)

+Please refer to the readme in the scripts folder.

+### Run the jobs.bat files in the simulation folders

+Run the jobs.bat files from the arfi_simulation and the multiple_models simulation folders (when the data has been accessed and prepocessed).

+OR

+### Download the modified version of Makita and then run the simulations

+PLease refer to the readme in the scripts folder.

+### Run the analysis notebook to access the results

+Open the analysis_notebook and run the scripts (making sure to change the directory to where you have the hard_to_find_papers_project repo stored on your local computer).

 ## Table of Contents

 ### data